-In its early years, the theatre was primarily known for melodrama, and these called Adelphi Screamers.
-A considerable number of Charles Dickens stories were adapted for the stage and performed at the theatre, which included John Baldwin Buckstone’s The Christening, which was a comic burletta, and had its opening night on 13th October, 1834.
-Based on the The Bloomsbury Christening, this is regarded as the first Dickens’ adaptation performed.
+In its early years, the theatre was primarily known for melodrama, and these were called Adelphi Screamers.
+A considerable number of Charles Dickens stories were adapted for the stage and performed at the venue, which included John Baldwin Buckstone’s The Christening, which was a comic burletta, and had its opening night on 13th October, 1834.
+Based on The Bloomsbury Christening, this is regarded as the first Dickens adaptation performed.

-During the mid nineteenth century, John Lawrence Toole established and heightened his reputation for comedies at the theatre.
+During the mid-nineteenth century, John Lawrence Toole established and heightened his reputation for comedies at the venue.
 Also at this time, the Adelphi was host to a number of French operettas including La belle H’l’n.
-During 1867, the theatre was home to the first public performance of Cox and Box, the Arthur Sullivan opera.
+In 1867, the venue was home to the first public performance of Cox and Box, the Arthur Sullivan opera.
 William Terriss, an actor who performed frequently at the Adelphi was stabbed to death on 16th December, 1897 and this is commemorated by a plaque on the wall close to the stage-door.
-A bit-part actor known as Richard Archer Prince, and also with the name of William Archer Flint, committed the murder of Terriss.
+A bit-part actor known as Richard Archer Prince, and also with name William Archer Flint, committed the murder of Terriss.
 It is alleged that the theatre is haunted by the ghost of Terriss.
 Terriss’ daughter Ellaline Terriss, a well-known actress, and her husband actor Seymour Hicks managed the Adelphi for several years at the close of the 19th century.

-The theatre re-opened as the Century Theatre on 11th September 1901 with the name reverting to the Adlephi in 1904.
-The new theatre was constructed by Frank Kirk and designed by Ernest Runtz.
+The venue re-opened as the Century Theatre on 11th September 1901 with the name reverting to the Adelphi in 1904.
+The new building was constructed by Frank Kirk and designed by Ernest Runtz.
 The ‘dean of London musical theatre’, George Edwardes, took control of the theatre in 1908.
-In the early 20th century, the Adelphi housed a number of musical comedies.
-The current Adelphi Theatre opened on 3rd December, 1930, re-designed by Ernest Schaufelberg in Art Deco style, and named the ‘Royal Adelphi Theatre’ and re-opened with the musical Ever Green, by Hart and Rogers.
+In the early 20th century, the venue housed a number of musical comedies.
+The current venue opened on 3rd December, 1930, re-designed by Ernest Schaufelberg in Art Deco style, and named the ‘Royal Adelphi Theatre’ and re-opened with the musical Ever Green, by Hart and Rogers.
 In 1940 the theatre’s name reverted to The Adelphi, continuing to be home to comedy and musicals.